KasprLab/tic-tac-toe/README.md

 ### Background

 The app was the first ever coding project that was given to me during my bootcamp.
-I remember finding this assignment quite challanging and end up coding along with other people work back then and tweek it to personalize the code.
-This time, I made it fully by myself from scratch (insert: proud)
+I remember finding this assignment challanging and end up geeting a copy from a source code then redo it myself.
+This time, I made it fully by myself from scratch :smile:

 Tech stack:

 - HTML
 - CSS Grid
 - Javascript
-- DOM
+- HTML DOM
 - Surge

 ### Project Journal